What Is The Purpose Of A Plea Bargain?

 An issue arises when a non-citizen gets into a DUI case.
 Their immigration attorney will tell them to reverse the plea somehow back into court.

-They come up with reasons they didn't understand what was said to them or certain things were left out of what they were told.
+They come up with reasons they needed help understanding what was said to them or certain things were left out of what they were told.
 People may file to withdraw their appeal in these cases, but those cases are difficult to win.

 Increase In Plea Deals Now Under The New DA In Los Angeles County

-Regardless of how harsh or lenient the DA is, there's going to have to be plea deals to resolve some of the cases presented.
+Regardless of how harsh or lenient the DA is, there are going to have to be plea deals to resolve some of the cases presented.
 In the vast majority of the cases:

-Most will be resolved by way of a plea deal.
+Most will be resolved through a plea deal.
 These cases will be determined more simply because the prosecutor's new policy will be more lenient.
 Additionally, the pandemic has caused a backup of cases awaiting jury trials.
 The person has been arrested in many cases, but no lawsuit has been filed due to the pandemic.

 There's a whole host of issues that the courts and prosecutors are about to deal with, and I think the combination of the DA's more lenient policies and the pandemic will resolve many of them.
 I have several severe cases that I believe will be resolved because of just where we stand in today's climate, political state, health, and court system.